AlexColmer/DevOps_Git_Test/README.md

 ## Microservices
+Microservice = A service that does one job, and has an endpoint to connect to (e.g. API, IP, Webhook etc.)

 NOTE - Monoliths and two-tier architecctures are still vaible and can be the correct dpeloyment structure in certain use cases.
 For example for a small projecct with a low number of users, and the user base is not expected to increase.
 A monolith architecture is most effective.